jhelbert2012/the-walking-pet/frontend/README.md

-# The Walking Pets
+# Workflows Course

-This is the template for the Frontend project.
+This project is an example of workflow management for a lynda.com course.